-- You can substitute soy milk for oat milk or rice milk, although each will provide a slightly different touch.
-You just have to make sure that the one you choose is sugar-free so that it does not alter the flavor.
+- You can substitute soy milk for oat milk or rice milk, although each one will provide a slightly different touch.
+You just have to make sure that the one you choose is sugar free so it does not alter the taste.

-- If once the dough is cold, you see that it is still too soft to work well with it, you can put it in the refrigerator for 1 hour or 2 to make it more consistent.
+- If once the dough is cold, you see that it is still too soft to work well with it, you can put it in the fridge for 1 hour or 2 so that it takes more consistency.

-- If you do not have or do not want to use absorbent paper, you can put the croquettes, once fried, in a strainer to remove excess oil
+- If you do not have or do not want to use absorbent paper, you can put the croquettes, once fried, in a sieve to eliminate excess oil

 - If you prefer, you can also make the croquettes in the oven to make them lighter.